How to get from Bangkok to Hua Hin by train

 Baolau is the best site to use for buying train tickets, they have access to the live Thai Railways booking engine, so you can easily see availability, timetables and prices.

-Payment can be made using international credit card and PDF confirmation tickets are sent to your email address within a few minutes.
+Payment can be made using international credit cards and PDF confirmation tickets are sent to your email address within a few minutes.
 This is the actual ticket you need to board the train, so there’s no need to exchange it at the station before travel.
 You may prefer to print the pdf out, but it’s also fine to show it on your mobile phone to the conductors and station staff.

 Bangkok to Hua Hin train tickets

-For the Special/Express/Rapid trains from Krung Thep Aphiwat Central, tickets can be booked online or at the station.
-Keep in mind that because these trains are travelling long-distance into the south of the country, priority is given to passengers buying tickets for the entire route.
-As Hua Hin is only a short distance, tickets for this leg are only available a day or two in advance of travel (or at the station on the day of travel).
+For the long-distance trains from Krung Thep Aphiwat Central, tickets can be booked online or at the station.
+Keep in mind that because these trains are travelling long-distance into the south of the country, priority is given to passengers buying tickets for journeys that are more than 60% of the entire route.

 Loading train search engine…